4 Conversation Heart Games

 -Bag of conversational hearts

--Tools for each student, such as tweezers, chopsticks, straws, pencils, etc.
+-Tools for each team, such as tweezers, chopsticks, straws, pencils, etc.

 -Empty plastic water bottle for each student

-HOW TO PLAY: Provide each student a handful of candy on their desk, an empty bottle, along with any tools for moving the hearts as listed above.
+HOW TO PLAY: Provide each team a handful of candy on their desk, an empty bottle, along with any tools for moving the hearts as listed above.
 Set a timer for one minute.
-Students will pick up their candy only using their tool provided and drop their candy in to the water bottle.
-The student with the most candy in the bottle in one minute, wins.
+Taking turns, students will pick up their candy only using their tool provided and drop their candy in to the water bottle.
+The team with the most candy in the bottle in one minute, wins.

-These games can be played whole class or even be modified for centers rotations.
+These games can be played whole class or even be modified for centers rotations with parent helpers.
 With just a bag or two of conversation hearts, some cups, spoons, and simple tools, you now have several games for your students this Valentine’s Day!

 Happy Valentine’s Day!